Mon to Fri:

 5. Call in the professionals

 How’s your drain?
 Is that water going down perfectly now?
-Are there no resistance anymore?
+Is there no resistance anymore?
 If so, well done – you’re a real pro at this drain snake business!

 We have the best gear.
 We stand by our work.
 And we give a lifetime guarantee on workmanship.

-Every equipment and chemical drain cleaners that we utilise is exceptionally safe.
+Every equipment and chemical drain cleaner that we utilise is exceptionally safe.
 We do not use any toxic chemicals that would be unsafe or damaging to your pipelines.

 We’ll try a plunger to unblock your drain at the initial stage.
 But if it doesn’t work, we’ll use other upgraded tools.
 We’ll use drain cameras to detect the problem, and it’s for free.
 We only want to ensure accuracy and efficiency in our findings to serve you better.

-Are you still dealing with slow draining and blocked drains after trying a hanger wire, baking soda, vinegar, and drain snake?
+After trying a hanger wire, baking soda, vinegar, and drain snake, are you still dealing with slow draining and blocked drains?
 Please don’t add this to your other plumbing problems, and call for our professional service today.
-For blocked shower drain, blocked toilet, broken sink p trap and other plumbing issues, you can still depend on us!
+You can still depend on us for blocked shower drain, blocked toilet, broken sink p trap and other plumbing issues!
 Even when you want home improvement, call us.

 Our plumbers are all fully qualified, insured, friendly, and ready to tackle any blockage or plumbing problem – big or small.
 We have various plumbing services to cater to your plumbing issues.
 Our experienced plumbers know what to do with all your plumbing needs.
 Call today and ask about our plumbing service and lifetime workmanship guarantee.
 Happy drain snaking!